endoze/endoze.github.io/_posts/2023-10-16-containerizing-an-app-for-kubernetes.markdown

 Our build script makes a few assumptions about our project.
-It assumes we are using git for version control of the project, our default branch is named master, the folder containing our project is named after our project and unique, and we are using a locally accessible registry for Kubernetes.
+It assumes we are using git for version control of the project, our default branch is named master, and we are using a locally accessible registry for Kubernetes.
+If you are using a registry like Docker Hub, you'll need to change the project name to accomodate for this.

 Next we'll need a script to deploy our app to Kubernetes.